edebernis/sizematch-item-parsers/README.md

-# sizematch-ikea-consumer-js
+# sizematch-item-parsers
-Ikea consumer for Sizematch, written in NodeJS.
+Parse items and publish them into RabbitMQ, written in NodeJS.
 Based on Puppeteer library.